Information provided includes course descriptions by subject only.

 620-106 Electric Motors 1

-The students perform, through lab activities, the basics of Motor & DC Permanent Magnet Theory and solid state DC Drives.
-The student will connect and operate DC Series, Shunt and Compound motors.
+The students perform the basics of electric motor function examining DC and AC motors.
+The student will connect and operate DC Series, Shunt and Compound motors and compare with AC single phase motors.
+Students will also be introduced to polyphase AC motors.

 620-107 Variable Speed Drives 1